 Recombinant proteins are used as biotherapeutics due to being relatively easy to produce on a large scale and are cost-effective through various expression systems.
 This study aimed to develop a recombinant protein that would positively impact osteoblast differentiation and mineralized nodule formation using unique cartilage matrix-associated protein (UCMA).

-Methods: recombinant glutathione-S-transferase (GST)-UCMA fusion protein was generated in an E.coli system, and purified by affinity chromatography.
+Methods: A recombinant glutathione-S-transferase (GST)-UCMA fusion protein was generated in an E.coli system, and purified by affinity chromatography.
 MC3T3-E1 osteoblast cells and Osterix (Osx)-knockdown stable cells were cultured for 14 days to investigate osteoblast differentiation and nodule formation in the presence of the recombinant GST-UCMA protein.

 The differentiated cells were assessed by alizarin red S staining and quantitative PCR of the osteoblast differentiation marker osteocalcin.
 In addition, cell viability in the presence of the recombinant GST-UCMA protein was determined by the 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) assay and cell adhesion assay.